-These estimates and assumptions are reviewed periodically and, as adjustments become necessary they are reported in deficiency of revenues and expenses in the periods in which they become known.
+These estimates and assumptions are reviewed periodically and, as adjustments become necessary they are reported in the statement of operations in the periods in which they become known.

 Revenue recognition and restricted contributions

 The Charity follows the deferral method of accounting for contributions.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.